-In order to set the charge current, charge voltage or input current, valid 16-bit numbers must be written to ISL88731's internal registers via the SMBus.
+In order to set the charge current, charge voltage or input current, valid 16-bit numbers must be written to ISL88731A's internal registers via the SMBus.

-To write to a register in the ISL88731, the master sends a control byte with the $R/\overline{W}$ bit set to 0, indicating a write.
-If it receives an Acknowledge from the ISL88731 it sends a register address byte setting the register to be written (i.e., 0x14 for the ChargeCurrent register).
-The ISL88731 will respond with an Acknowledge.
+To write to a register in the ISL88731A, the master sends a control byte with the R/\overline{W} bit set to 0, indicating a write.
+If it receives an Acknowledge from the ISL88731A it sends a register address byte setting the register to be written (i.e. 0x14 for the ChargeCurrent register).
+The ISL88731A will respond with an Acknowledge.
 The master then sends the lower data byte to be written into the desired register.
-The ISL88731 will respond with an Acknowledge.
+The ISL88731A will respond with an Acknowledge.
 The master then sends the higher data byte to be written into the desired register.
-The ISL88731 will respond with an Acknowledge.
-The master then issues a Stop condition, indicating to the ISL88731 that the current transaction is complete.
-Once this transaction completes the ISL88731 will begin operating at the new current or voltage.
+The ISL88731A will respond with an Acknowledge.
+The master then sends the higher data byte to be written into the desired register.
+The ISL88731A will respond with an Acknowledge.
+The master then issues a Stop condition, indicating to the ISL88731A that the current transaction is complete.
+Once this transaction completes, the ISL88731A will begin operating at the new current or voltage.

-ISL88731 does not support writing more than one register per transaction
+ISL88731A does not support writing more than one register per transaction.